XSoberCarrot/MONA/README.md

 5. Run video generator to generate the result video

 ## Evaluations
-We provide evaluation scripts for MPI-Sinel, TartanAir-Shibuya, and Replica.
+We provide evaluation scripts for MPI-Sinel

 ### MPI-Sintel
 Follow [MPI-Sintel](http://sintel.is.tue.mpg.de/) and download it to the `data` folder.
 For evaluation, we also need to download the [groundtruth camera pose data](http://sintel.is.tue.mpg.de/depth).
 The folder structure should look like